nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### operatorurl
 The website of the operator.
 The URL MUST be consistent across all relays of an operator.
-This can be a clearnet or .onion URL.
+This can be a clearnet or an onion service URL.
 The URL MUST point to an operator specific domain (non-shared).
+If you provide an operatorurl we strongly recommend to also provide the **verifyurl** (see bellow).

 length: < 254 characters